sdvdxl/influxdb.com/content/docs/v0.9/guides/writing_data.md

 ---
 * 2xx: If it's `HTTP 204 No Content`, success!
 If it's  `HTTP 200 OK`, InfluxDB understood the request but couldn't complete it.
 The body of the response will contain additional error information.
 * 4xx: InfluxDB could not understand the request.
-* 5xx: The `influxd` process is either down or significantly impaired.
+* 5xx: The system is overloaded or significantly impaired.

 **Examples of error responses:**